ericfortis/mockaton/README.md

 - Polled resources (for triggering their different states)
   - alerts
   - notifications
-  - slow to build assets
+  - slow to build resources

 ### Time Travel
 If you commit the mocks to your repo, it’s straightforward to bisect bugs and